 - Malicious email attachments increased over 600% from 2015-2016

 - Ransomware attacks spiked over 500% in 2016

 - 76% of websites scanned by security professionals in 2016 were found to have vulnerabilities.

 So who are the cyber attackers?

-Cyber criminals are working overtime to infiltrate organisations and are clearly the biggest threat as the diagram below shows.
-However, what may be surprising is that people inside your organisation pose the next biggest risk, and that unintentional actions by employees, contractors, and third parties result in significant data breaches.
+Cybercriminals are the biggest source of attacks as the diagram below shows.
+However, what may be surprising is that people inside your organisation pose the next biggest risk.
+Unintentional actions by employees, contractors and third parties result in significant data breaches.

-Staff are already inside a business’s security framework and can easily be exploited to bypass security controls.
+Staff are already inside a business’s security framework and their actions can easily be exploited by cybercriminals.
 The sorts of employee actions that can cause data breaches include:

-- Using ‘unpatched’ applications where software updates containing security fixes are not installed
+- Using ‘unpatched’ applications which have not been updated with software containing security fixes

 - Using easy-to-guess or default passwords